Underneath all the images, text, and calls to action on your website lies your webpage source code.

 The first step in checking your website’s source code is to view the actual code.
 Every web browser allows you to do this easily.
 Below are the keyboard commands for viewing your webpage source code for both PC and Mac.

-- Internet Explorer – CTRL + U. Or right click and select “View Source.”
+- Edge/Internet Explorer: CTRL + U. Or right click and select “View Source.”

-- Chrome – Navigate to “View” and then click on “Developer” and then “View Source.”
-You also can right click and select “View Page Source.”
+- Chrome: Navigate to “View,” click on “Developer,” and then “View Source.”
+You also can right-click and select “View Page Source.”
 The keyboard shortcut is Option+Command+U.

 Once you know how to view the source code, you need to know how to search for things in it.
 Usually, the same search functions you use for normal web browsing apply to searching in your source code.
 Commands like CTRL + F (for Find) will help you quickly scan your source code for important SEO elements.